"How many hours are in a Story Point? Pink. Because penguins don't like ice cream."

 What is a Story Point?

-Our Dragon of the West, Christopher Pepe, explained it well in a previous post.
-Humans are terrible at numbers.
+Our Dragon of the West, Christopher Pepe, explained it well: humans are terrible at numbers.
 That's why we have so many ways to express things without using numbers.
 For example, I have Big Dog (Leonard) and Tiny Dog (Howard).
 Tiny is small in comparison to Big Dog.
 However, at 50 pounds, he's not small compared to, say, a Chihuahua.
 This is what we call relative estimation in the agile world.
 This thing is larger or more complex than the other thing over there: it will take a larger level of effort to complete.

 Computers, on the other hand, are wonderful at numbers.
 It's part of the reason we invented them.
 In Jira Software, a story point is simply the numerical expression of a relative estimate.
 When we need to understand the level of effort of more than one thing, we aggregate the relative estimate into a total level of effort.
 This is known as the commit in a velocity chart.
 As we complete work, we burn down the level of effort until we understand what's left.
 At the end of a sprint, we determine whether we met our commit or not.
 The completion of the work over several sprints determines our velocity.
 From there, we can reasonably predict the level of effort we can complete during a sprint.

 It's not a matter of can't.
 At Praecipio, we've seen many teams succeed well in estimating their level of effort in hours.
 However, this involved a significant effort to run time studies on routine tasks for the team.
 In a time study, an outside party will watch a person do a task and time it.
 Then watch them do it again...and again...and again.
 Then, the outside party watches another person perform the same task several times.
 The outside observer will continue with this until they feel they have sufficient data to make a reasonable assumption (read: average) of the time it takes to complete said task.
 Rinse and repeat for all tasks all personnel complete in a day and through out the week.